 Some cases of injection anthrax have been successfully treated with surgical removal of infected tissue.

 Although some cases of anthrax respond to antibiotics, advanced inhalation anthrax may not.
 By the later stages of the disease, the bacteria have often produced more toxins than drugs can eliminate.

 Along with antibiotics, people with anthrax may be treated with intensive supportive care including ventilators, fluids and medicines to tighten blood vessels and raise blood pressure (vasopressors).

 Preparing for an appointment

 Symptoms of anthrax often come on suddenly and can be very serious.
-If you've been exposed to anthrax or develop symptoms after a possible exposure, immediately go to the emergency room.
-If your situation is less urgent, set up an appointment with your doctor as soon as possible.
+If you know you've been exposed to anthrax or if you develop symptoms after a possible exposure, immediately go to the emergency room.

 If you have time before you go: